jtjsir/v2.0_springboot_demo/README.md

 # Conclusion
-This project just commits the several plugin demos which integrated by springboot,such as Redis,Rabbitmq,Hbase and so on.
+This project just commits the several plugin demos which is integrated by springboot,such as Redis/Rabbitmq/Hbase and so on.